engine siezure

 • 3,094 POSTS

-With the spark plugs out will it turn over?
-I dont't know how that much about austin, if you can you get to the flywheel pulley, use a breaker bar and socket and see if you can move the engine a little in each direction, remember that is with the spark plugs out.
-When you had it running did you hear any knocks?
-After you put diesel fluid the spark plug holes did you try to turn it over then?
+with the spark plugs out will it turn over?
+I dont't know how that much about austin, if you can you get to the flywheel pulley, use a breaker bar and socket and see if you can move the engine a little in each direction, remember that is with the spark plugs out. when you had it running did you hear any knocks? after you put diesel fluid the spark plug holes did you try to turn it over then?

-Sunday, May 27th, 2007 AT 12:02 PM
+May 27, 2007 at 12:02 PM

 YELLOWROSEPILOTSERVICE